ViniSCode/ViniSCode/README.md

 - Technologist in Systems Analysis and Development • UNINTER • (July 2020 - December 2022)

 ###  About ME
--  📍 From Tuparendi, Rio Grande do sul, Brazil
+-  📍 From Rio Grande do sul, Brazil
-- 💻 Sharing my Web Development journey at [rodriguesvini.dev](https://instagram.com/rodriguesvini.dev)
+- 💻 Sharing my Web Development journey at [vinicius-rodrigues-5897831b8](https://www.linkedin.com/in/vinicius-rodrigues-5897831b8/)

 ### How to reach me: 👇
 - 📧 Email: viniciuskauarodriguesdev@gmail.com